ogdenstudios/feyrun/assets/dungeon-master/session-2.md

 > My child, there isn't time to explain.
 The Korreds, they deal in gold.
 Take this, buy what supplies you must, and when you are ready, come back to this place.
 But... best not be seen, yes?

 * He hands them a pouch of 500 gold

+## Shopping

+Jenn: Favorite item - arm warmers with thumbholes: 4 frail
+Justin: Favorite item -  a belt or necklace: 9 pain
+Taylor: Favorite item - sandals: 5 hungry/ waterborne 17

+197 gp

+taylor makes a persuasion check for 5%.

+303 gold left.

+Taylor: makes an investigation check: 11 + 4

+Learns about Uzdur.

+Justin: wants to find an illicit market with investigation 13 + 1.
+Fails and attracts the notice of some guards.

+They dip into an alchemist shop, Quaff Til Ya Dropf

+Jenn: 5 + 0
+Justin: 17 + 1
+Taylor: 6 + 3

+Jenn makes a dex save: 18 + 3

+Taylor rolls arcana: 8 + 4

+They buy worms.
+301 gp.

+Justin rolls intimidation: 17

+Sleight of hand check: nat 20 for Jenn.
+She gets a potion of invisibility.

 ## Departing Svartalfheim